-Chicken Pot Pie is not something that should be made with a can of soup.
-It deserves to be prepared truly from scratch.
-This Irish version is creamy and decadent.
-The chicken flavor comes from three sources and makes a robust pie.
+REAL Homemade Chicken Pot Pie has nothing to do with a can of soup!
+This scratch made Irish classic will is going to be a family hit!
+It is creamy and decadent with plenty of delicious chicken.
 Of course, no Chicken Pot Pie would be as good without flaky puff pastry crust!
-My version of this classic is baked in single serve mason jars to make serving simple.
+My version of this classic is baked in single serve mason jars to make dinnertime easy.

 - 1 large carrot

-- ⅓ cup fresh Italian Flat Leaf parsley, minced
+- 1/3 cup Italian Flat Leaf parsley minced

 - 3 Tbsp. butter